prashanta/wCK.py/README.md

 #wCK.py
 ---

-A python library to program wCK series servo from [RoboBuilder](http://www.robobuilder.net/eng/index.asp).
-This is an attempt to replicate functions of [wCK Programmer](http://robosavvy.com/RoboSavvyPages/Robobuilder/robobuilder-creator-users-manual.pdf), which is available only for Microsoft Windows (darn!).
+A python library to control wCK servo from [RoboBuilder](http://www.robobuilder.net/eng/index.asp).
+This is an attempt to replicate functions of wCK Programmer, which is available only for Microsoft Windows (darn it!).

 You will need [pySerial](http://pyserial.sourceforge.net) library for this.